FateAssassin/YoutubeVideoDownloader/README.md

-The "YoutubeVideoDownloader" includes a .exe file, which installs, as the name says, Youtube videos of your choice.
+The "YoutubeVideoDownloader" project includes a .exe file, which installs, as the name says, Youtube videos of your choice.

 This project was made for educational purposes and at the was made by me just for fun.